 I always work in a Test First fashion, as this gives me the necessary confidence in the code.
-Ashikawa-Core and Guacamole are both good examples for the way I work.
+Ashikawa-Core and Guacamole are both good (but dated) examples for the way I work.
 I always love to refactor code – both my own as well as the code of others.

 When working, I basically live in the command line.
 My editor of choice is Vim.

 The community and especially the Ruby community are close to my heart.
 I love to visit and organize conferences and meetups.

 I was part of the eurucamp 2015 orga team.
 I'm a co-organizer and a mentor at the CoderDojo in Cologne.
 I also was a remote coach for the Railsgirls SoC team Code_Padawans.
 I'm one of the developers behind the open source community project hacken.in.

 I really like to give talks at conferences and user groups.
 I had the great honor to speak at conferences and user groups all over the world.
 Here are the conferences I've spoken at:

 - RubyConf India 2014 (Youtube Video)